mePratyush/mePratyush/README.md

 <!---
 mePratyush/mePratyush is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
-- 👋 Hi, I’m Pratyush 💤Developer 🐉learning.py ✨webdev.js 💜design.css
+- 👋 Hi, I’m Pratyush
 - 🌱 Currently learning ...
 - 💞️ Looking to collaborate on ...
 - 📫 How to reach me ...